STILLWATER CENTRAL SCHOOL DISTRICT WIDE SAFETY PLAN – PROJECT SAVE (Safe Schools Against Violence in Education)

 To support remote learning, the district will make computer devices available to all students and families who need them.
 Since we are a 1:1 district, all students are assigned devices.
 In grades K-2, devices would be made available for pick up should an emergency remote learning day arise.
 Students can access content on home devices or secure their school device through pick-up.
 Our plan is consistent with the information provided by families in the Student Digital Resources data collection.
 Our technology support team will service devices, replace devices if necessary or send devices for service.
 Loaner devices will be provided in the interim.

 To the extent possible, the district will also support students and families with accessing the Internet at home.
 Where that is not possible, the district will work with community partners to secure Wi-Fi access points for students and families so that they may participate in remote learning.
-Through the digital equity survey we are able to support students who report that they do not have connectivity.
+Through the digital equity survey we ore able to support students who report that they do not have connectivity.
 Mi-fi devices are available upon need.
 We also work with our local library and community center for access.

 There will be those students in our community for whom remote learning through digital technology is not appropriate or possible.
 For these students, the district will assess each student’s individual needs and whether in-person learning is an option.
 Other methods that will be considered include instruction by phone and/or the delivery of hard-copy materials to the student’s home.
+Through Individualized Education Plans, student ability will be assessed, and support will be given for phone/in-person learning where appropriate.
+Families will be contacted via phone to articulate this support.

 The district will also take steps to ensure that school staff members have the necessary tools, i.e., computing devices and Internet access, to deliver emergency remote instruction from their place of residence.
-Mobile devices are made available to each teacher; Mi-Fis are provided when needed.
+Mobile devices ore made available to each teacher; Mi-Fis are provided when needed.

 To ensure high-quality remote learning experiences, the district has standardized the use of a single online learning platform The Google Education Productivity Suite, to the extent possible, and developed a common, coordinated set of guidelines for teachers to follow when using the platform with students.
 Students and staff have a single sign-on to access the platform.
 Mi-Fis will be provided to ensure synchronous learning will occur through Google Meets.